kawaiicakes/NoBullship/README.md

 # 💗 Credits & Thanks

 The models and textures were made by me.
+Massive thanks to [Aspennly](https://twitter.com/Aspennly_) who made the very pretty icon for me!

 Credit to **blackbirdantlion** on Discord for the lovely GUI texture.
 I've modified it a bit as I am reusing it from another project I am working on, which I have permission to do.
 You may find his Twitter [here](https://twitter.com/BlackbirdieAnt).